 33 Selected Stoic Quotes On Life And Happiness (Stoicism)

 Stoicism is a form of virtue ethics, that asserts the practice of virtue as both necessary and sufficient to attain eudaimonia or happiness.
-Stoicism is a philosophy that was intended to be applied to daily life and to be practiced by the royals as well as the commoners.
+It is a philosophy that was intended to be applied to daily life and to be practiced by the royals as well as the commoners.

 Stoic Quotes On Life And Happiness